Galerie Richard

 A catalog of Jeremy THOMAS’ solo exhibition at Richard New York, 8 x11 hard copy cover, 43 pages, 51 color reproductions of works, details and exhibition views, is published by Shutterfly.

-TK-21 (#101) publishes a review by art critic Siba Kumar Das titled “Electronic Nostalgia, KIM Young-Hun at Galerie Richard” with 11 illustrations.
+TK-21 (#101) publishes a review by art critic Siba Kumar Das titled “Electronic Nostalgia, KIM Young-Hun at GALERIE RICHARD” with 11 illustrations.

 The editor of artdaily.com has published a review of Rainer GROSS’ solo exhibition at Galerie Richard New York titled “Galerie Richard now representing Rainer GROSS in New York and Paris” on November 25th 2019.